earth-chris/elapid/docs/index.md

 Work with cloud- or web-hosted raster/vector data (on `https://`, `gs://`, `s3://`, etc.) to keep your disk free of temporary files.

-Check out some example code snippets and workflows on the [examples](examples/geo) page.
+Check out some example code snippets and workflows on the [Working with Geospatial Data](https://elapid.org/examples/WorkingWithGeospatialData/) page.

 ---